zulhakim88/PiSun/README.md

 * Along the way, I realized that I will not have to store anything in the DB as PI or Circumference calculation can be calculated on-demand.
 * I also found out that calculation percision doesn't matter much after the PI's 15th decimal point as per this article [here](https://www.jpl.nasa.gov/edu/news/2016/3/16/how-many-decimals-of-pi-do-we-really-need/).
 * As I want to have the utmost performance in getting the circumference result, calculating on-demand and limiting it up to 15 decimal points makes more sense for me in terms of implementation.
-* Can it compute circumference using PI bigger than 15 decimal points? **ABSOLUTELY!**.
-Just use the manual calculation button that generates PI with the increase precision of +1.
+* Can it compute circumference using PI bigger than 15 decimal points? **ABSOLUTELY!** Just use the manual calculation button that generates PI with the increase precision of +1.

 ### The Test